 SCHOOL RESOURCE AND SERVICE FEES

-There is a Resource Fee of $180 per term (Terms 1 to 3).
+There is a Resource Fee of $600 per year.
 This fee covers stationery items as well as specialist materials needed for particular KLAs.
 Extras such as sport will be charged separately.

 Excursions and some incursions are an additional expense and must be paid prior to the date of the event.

 The DFSBL is $1455 per year and is charged to the oldest child for each family.
 The levy is pooled to contribute towards past, present and future costs for building projects across all existing and new catholic schools, and the acquisition of land for school purposes.

 The DFSBL rate is determined by the Diocesan Offices.

 If you have an older child at a Catholic primary or high school in the Diocese, he or she will be billed by their school.